History of Greece: Hellenistic Greece

 The orange areas were often in dispute after 281 BC.
 The Attalid kingdom occupied some of this area.
 Not shown: Indo-Greek Kingdom.

-In 267 BC, Ptolemy II persuaded the Greek cities to revolt against Macedon in what became the Chremonidean War, named after the Athenian leader Chremonides.
-The cities were defeated and Athens lost her independence and democratic institutions.
+In 267 BC, Ptolemy II persuaded Athens and Sparta to revolt against Macedon in what became the Chremonidean War, named after the Athenian leader Chremonides.
+They were defeated and Athens lost her independence and democratic institutions.
 This marked the end of Athens as a political actor, although it remained the largest, wealthiest, and most cultivated city in Greece.
-In 225 BC, Macedon defeated the Egyptian fleet at Cos and brought the Aegean islands, except Rhodes, under its rule as well.
+Macedon defeated the Ptolemaic fleet at Cos and brought the Aegean islands, except Rhodes, under its rule as well.

 Sparta remained hostile to the Achaeans, and in 227 BC it invaded Achaea and seized control of the League.
 The remaining Achaeans preferred distant Macedon to nearby Sparta and allied with the former.
-In 222 BC, the Macedonian army defeated the Spartans and annexed their city—the first time Sparta had ever been occupied by a different state.
+In 222 BC, the Macedonian army defeated the Spartans at the battle of Selassia.

 Philip V of Macedon was the last Greek ruler with both the talent and the opportunity to unite Greece and preserve its independence against the ever-increasing power of Rome.
 Under his auspices, the Peace of Naupactus (217 BC) brought conflict between Macedon and the Greek leagues to an end, and at this time he controlled all of Greece except Athens, Rhodes, and Pergamum.

 In 215 BC, however, Philip formed an alliance with Rome's enemy Carthage.
 Rome promptly lured the Achaean cities away from their nominal loyalty to Philip, and formed alliances with Rhodes and Pergamum, now the strongest power in Asia Minor.
 The First Macedonian War broke out in 212 BC and ended inconclusively in 205 BC, but Macedon was now marked as an enemy of Rome.

 In 202 BC, Rome defeated Carthage and was free to turn her attention eastwards.
 In 198 BC, the Second Macedonian War broke out because Rome saw Macedon as a potential ally of the Seleucid Empire, the greatest power in the East.
 Philip's allies in Greece deserted him, and in 197 BC he was decisively defeated at the Battle of Cynoscephalae by the Roman proconsul Titus Quinctius Flaminius.

 Luckily for the Greeks, Flaminius was a moderate man and an admirer of Greek culture.
 Philip had to surrender his fleet and become a Roman ally, but he was otherwise spared.
 At the Isthmian Games in 196 BC, Flaminius declared all the Greek cities free, although Roman garrisons were placed at Corinth and Chalcis.
 But the freedom promised by Rome was an illusion.
 All the cities except Rhodes were enrolled in a new League which Rome ultimately controlled, and aristocratic constitutions were favored and actively promoted.